All You Need to Know About Key Performance Indicators (KPIs)

 - a number of training courses for new employees,

-- a level of office experimenting,
+- the level of office experimenting,

 - a number of productivity apps used by the staff,